Topological Drawings meet Classical Theorems from Convex Geometry: Generalized Signotopes: Structure and Enumeration

 The non-realizable generalized signotopes on $n=6$ belong to three flip classes, which have 3, 4, and 5 crossings, respectively.
 Note that there is a unique flip class with 3 crossings, a unique flip class with 4 crossings, and two flip classes with 5 crossings.

 We now consider the flip class $F$ of generalized signotopes on $n=6$ elements with 3 crossings.
-There is, up to strong isomorphism, a unique\footnote{ Uniqueness can easily be shown using a computer but also with classical proving techniques; cf.\ Exercise~1.4 in Marcus Schaefer's book \cite{Schaefer2018} and Lemma~10 in \cite{ErmanHLP2011}. } topological drawing $D$ of $K_6$ which has the minimum of 3 crossings; see Figure~\ref{fig:n6_crossingmin}.
+There is, up to strong isomorphism, a unique topological drawing $D$ of $K_6$ which has the minimum of 3 crossings; see Figure~\ref{fig:n6_crossingmin}.
 Therefore, every drawing realizing a generalized signotope from $F$ is isomorphic to~$D$.
-Since the drawing $D$ is highly symmetric, there are up to isomorphism only 3 choices for the outer face, and hence only 3 of the 10 generalized signotopes from the flip class $F$ are realized; cf.\ Listing~\ref{lst:gensig6real}.
+Since the drawing $D$ is highly symmetric, there are up to isomorphism only 3 choices for the outer cell, and hence only 3 of the 10 generalized signotopes from the flip class $F$ are realized; cf.\ Listing~\ref{lst:gensig6real}.
 The remaining 7 generalized signotopes of that flip class are not realizable; cf.\ Listing~\ref{lst:gensig6nonreal}.
 Note that in Listings~\ref{lst:gensig6real} and~\ref{lst:gensig6nonreal} we encode a generalized signotope $\chi$ on the elements $\{1,\ldots,6\}$ only by its $+$-triples, that is, the pre-image $\chi^{-1}(+)$.

 To lift the non-representable examples to higher number of elements we use the all-plus-extension of a generalized signotope.